sauryaacharya/aws-patterns/dynamodbstreams-lambda/README.md

-# S3 Event to Lambda
+# DynamoDB Streams to Lambda

-This project demonstrates a serverless pattern where an AWS Lambda function is automatically triggered in response to an object being uploaded to an S3 bucket.
+This project demonstrates a serverless pattern where an AWS Lambda function is automatically triggered in response to changes in a DynamoDB table via DynamoDB Streams.
 The infrastructure is provisioned using Terraform.

 ## 📋 Prerequisites